keilyn-will6/Spades-Game/README.md

 # Spades-Game
-Implementation of a game of Spades in Java using JavaFx.
+My own implementation of the game of Spades using the console